 Why do you need photos of my gazebo/catering van?

-If you want to bring your own gazebo or catering van/trailer to our events we need to know what it looks like and how large it is to make sure it will fit into the event space.
+If you want to bring your own gazebo or catering van/trailer to our events we need to know what it looks like and the specific dimensions, to make sure it will fit into the event space.

 Do I need to submit a personal alcohol licence number?